deanwampler/scalding-workshop/README.md

 See the Appendix below for "optional installs", if you decide to use Scalding after the tutorial you'll want to install some of these packages.

+> *NOTE:* There is now an interpreter "shell" mode available for Scalding.
+See the [Scalding README](https://github.com/twitter/scalding) for details.
+>
 ## Next Steps

 You can now start with the workshop itself.
 Go to the companion [Workshop page](https://github.com/deanwampler/scalding-workshop/blob/master/Workshop.html).